DanielaValero/fit-commit-js/CONTRIBUTING.md

 Guidelines when adding new code:

 * Create tests when possible.
-* Ensure the entire test suite still passes by running `test`.
+* Ensure the entire test suite still passes by running `npm test`.